Update – 12 August

 The maximum number of passengers we carry is 12 at a time (including children and babies), but we can run lots of short trips on a Sunday.

-Older children may be allowed to steer the boat, under supervision of course.
+Children can take turns to steer the boat, under supervision of course.
 It's easy - just push the tiller to the left and the boat goes to the right!

 We will carry up to two well controlled dogs on short trips, provided that no-one already on the boat objects.